Certificate III in Security Operations

 HLTFA311A Apply first aid

-The total fee charged for this course is $1,200 (includes text books).
-This can be paid in instalments over the duration of the course.
+The total fee charged for this course is $790.00 (includes learning resources).
+This can be paid in installments over the duration of the course.